 The wah-wah concept emerged in the ‘60s as an attempt to mimic a trumpet mute effect.
 By using frequency filters with resonant peaks around the cutoff point and moving this cutoff parameter with a rocking pedal, you achieve a similar sound.
 This was a groundbreaking sound, and early adopters like Jimi Hendrix used it to redraw the map of guitar music.

-I bet you’re wondering how well it holds up in 2019.
+I bet you’re wondering how well it holds up today.
 So, let’s have a look.

 Dunlop Original Crybaby Sound

 If you’re wondering more precisely what the Dunlop Original Crybaby sounds like, you can just look back at classic songs like Jimi Hendrix’s Voodoo child.
 It has the same overall design as it did in 1967, and it sounds the same.
 The only notable change is a better bypass and a cleaner general tone.
 It’s smoother than the various special editions that feature more aggressive filters.